-You are entering The Life Process Program© (LPP) because you have a substance abuse problem-perhaps an addiction.
-Perhaps you drink too much, smoke, gamble too much, take drugs, eat too much, or shop beyond your means.
-Undoubtedly you've been told, as we all have, that this problem is a disease for which you must seek medical treatment or join a support group-something that perhaps you have resisted doing.
-You see and hear this message in so many places-in school, in the media, from government organizations, and from treatment providers-that you may not even ask yourself whether it's accurate.
+You are entering The Life Process Program (LPP) because you have a destructive habit - perhaps an addiction - that you'd like to sort out.

+Undoubtedly you've been told, as we all have, that this problem is a disease for which you must seek medical treatment or join a support group - something that perhaps you have resisted doing.

+You see and hear this message in so many places - in school, in the media, from government organizations, and from treatment providers - you may not even ask yourself whether it's accurate.
 But if you thought about it for a few minutes, you'd realize it just isn't so.

 People quit addictions on their own all the time.
 We all know this is the case.
-How many people do you know who quit cigarettes, the most common and generally considered to be the most powerful of drug addictions?
-Did you do so?
-In the United States, tens of millions of people have quit smoking without treatment, about half of those who have ever smoked.
+How many people do you know who quit cigarettes, the most common, and generally considered to be the most powerful, of drug addictions?
+In the United States, tens of millions of people have quit smoking without treatment, more than half of those who have ever smoked.

-Surprisingly, the percentage of former heroin, cocaine, and alcohol addicts who have quit on their own is even higher.
-Yet an enormous treatment/recovery industry, backed by a large government bureaucracy, tells us that it is virtually impossible to quit an addiction-and completely impossible to do so without the use of all their services.
+Surprisingly, the percentage of former addicted heroin, cocaine, and alcohol users who have quit on their own is even higher.
+Yet an enormous treatment and recovery industry tells us that it is virtually impossible to quit an addiction - and completely impossible to do so without the use of their services!

-Of course, some private treatment centers have a vested interest in this debate.
-These are the ones that treat Lindsay Lohan, Charlie Sheen, Whitney Houston, and other celebrities like them, often repeatedly.
+Of course, private treatment centers have a vested interest in this debate.
+These are the ones that have treated Phillip Seymour Hoffman; Amy Winehouse; Ben Affleck; Demi Lovato, and other celebrities like them, often repeatedly.
 It's obvious why they insist that quitting addictions takes repeated, expensive stays at their facilities.